BND Hamburger Icon

 $500

-*Short code is billed quarterly and requires a one-time setup fee.
+*Short codes are billed quarterly and require a one-time setup fee.

 Additional Costs

-• Engagement Suite (link shortening/tracking): 1.5 cents per message (first 1,000 per month are free)
+• Engagement Suite (link shortening, tracking, scheduling): 1.5 cents per outbound message (first 1,000 per month are free)

-• Media storage: 25 cents per gigabyte per month
+• Media storage: 25 cents per GB per month

 Twilio Setup

-We found the Twilio setup to be more complex than competitors’, but that isn’t surprising considering that it’s geared toward developers building custom solutions.
-However, the sign-up is relatively easy.
-Right from the get-go, Twilio asks you a few brief questions about what you’ll be using the platform for, as well as your coding expertise, and then populates the console with the features you’re most likely to need.
+Twilio’s setup is more complex than most competitors, which makes sense since it’s designed for developers creating custom solutions.
+That said, the initial sign-up is relatively easy.
+Twilio asks a few quick questions about your intended use and coding experience, then populates your console with the features you’re most likely to need.

-Most small businesses, especially those without a dedicated IT team, will need to hire a developer or online tech support to get the platform up and running.
-Companies that opt for the most expensive support plan get access to a technical account manager who can help with onboarding, but we would have liked to see a similar level of support for all users.
+Most small businesses without an IT team will likely need a developer or third-party online tech support to get started.
+Enterprise-level support plans include a technical account manager to guide onboarding, but we would have liked to see this level of assistance available more broadly.

 Twilio Customer Service